Support This Site

 1. A zombie can be stopped by being shot in, or otherwise taking sufficient damage to, the brain.

 With these ironclad rules firmly in place, and with over 40 years of Romero's zombies in the world consciousness, its only natural that movies would come along expecting everyone to know this stuff.
 Like we all know that vampires will die with a stake through the heart, same as humans.
-Or the Siodmak law of Wolfmen, where they can be killed with a silver bullet.

 In ZOMBIELAND we learn the rules because our tour guide through ZOMBIELAND is Columbus (Jesse Eisenberg: THE VILLAGE, CURSED), so-called because Columbus, Ohio is where he came from.
 Columbus isn't about sharing his real name, no one in this movie is.

 That's because people tend to die quickly and horribly and if you know their name you start to care about them.
 In ZOMBIELAND, the survivors have had all of the heartache they're willing to take.

 SURVIVAL RULE #8: Get Yourself A Kick-Ass Partner

 We're well into the first year of the Zombie apocalypse and Columbus survives because he invented his rule system, one that, as his inner thoughts explain it to us, also appears in 3D text next to his head so we'll remember it too.
 With the narration and the titling, ZOMBIELAND breaks all of the rules of storytelling but here it works because it is so over the top in its satire.